Fezao187/Java_Beginer/book1/lesson_10/exercise3/ReadMe.txt

      For better performance, use a break statement in each case block.
      Include a default block to handle invalid custType values.

-2. Run the ShoppingCart class again to test your logic.
+2. Run the exercise12_2.ShoppingCart class again to test your logic.